Introduction

 Managers are not half satisfied either

 It is not only the employees who have difficulty with the appraisal interview.
-A recent survey by an employers’ association shows that more than half of the managers are dissatisfied with the appraisal system in their employers not trained in appraisal reviewsorganization.
+A recent survey by an employers’ association shows that more than half of the managers are dissatisfied with the appraisal system in their organization.
 In practice, they also hardly distinguish between appraisal interviews and performance interviews.

 A performance interview – for those who are not clear about the distinction either – is intended as a neutral discussion in which employees discuss with their manager how they can develop in their profession, after which all this is put on paper.